If I work, will I be making minimum wage?

 Can a worker be paid for overtime hours?
 Yes.
 For every hour an employee works over forty hours each week, the law requires that you be paid “time-and-a-half,” which is one and a half times the employee′s regular hourly rate.
 This may not apply to you or your friends, because most teens work less than forty hours each week.
 The law in most states, in fact, limits you to less than forty hours per week while you′re in school.

-As of April, 2013, there are 19 states and the District of Columbia with minimums set higher than the federal level of $7.25.
-The state of Washington has the highest at $9.19 while Missouri comes in at $7.35.
-Alaska, Arizona, Oregon, California, Colorado, Connecticut, Florida, Nevada, New Mexico, Ohio, Rhode Island, Maine, Massachusetts, Montana, Vermont, Michigan and Illinois fall in between these figures.
+As of June, 2014, there are 21 states and the District of Columbia with minimums set higher than the federal level of $7.25.
+The state of Washington has the highest at $9.32 while Missouri comes in at $7.50.
+Alaska, Arizona, Oregon, Colorado, Connecticut, Florida, Nevada, New Mexico, Ohio, Rhode Island, Maine, Montana, Vermont, Michigan and Illinois fall in between these figures.
+A push in Congress to raise the federal minimum wage to $10.10 is supported by President Obama.

 Update: In 2011, the city of San Francisco became the nation’s first city to increase the minimum wage to a high of $10.24 per hour.
-The new law goes into effect on January 1, 2012.
 We’ll have to watch to see if other parts of the country follow this example.